John Gatenby Bolton: Early life

 John Gatenby Bolton was born in Sheffield, United Kingdom, in 1922 to two high school teachers.
 While suffering from various sicknesses in his youth, such as severe asthma and migraines, Bolton showed an early interest and proficiency in sports, mathematics, and science.
 He was awarded a scholarship to the secondary King Edward VII School, but his family was required to pay full fees since his father's salary was above the threshold of the means-tested scholarship.
 At King Edward VII School, he was elected prefect and was awarded the school's mathematics prize in his final year.
 His upbringing is considered middle-class for the 1920s and 1930s United Kingdom.

 Bolton was awarded a place to study pure mathematics and natural philosophy at Trinity College, Cambridge in 1940, and two scholarships to cover his fees and living expenses.
 Due to World War 2, his degree was reduced from three to two years.
 In his second year, Bolton decided to focus on physics rather than mathematics.
 He completed his degree in May 1942 with second-class honours.
 While an average result for a student that had previously finished in top third of his cohort, his mother had deteriorated and died during Bolton's examination period.

 World War 2 and radar work

-Bolton enlisted with the military after completing his final examinations, and choose the Navy due to his love of ships.
+Bolton enlisted with the military after completing his final examinations, and chose the Navy due to his love of ships.
 He was commissioned as a sub-lieutenant in the Royal Navy Volunteer Reserve.
 While at officer training at HMNB Portsmouth he chose to do research and development of airborne radar.

 Bolton's experience of radar during World War 2 would establish key relationships and experiences that would heavily influence his future radio astronomy career.
 Bolton's first war posting saw him responsible for two coastal radar stations and testing the latest radar sets in night fighters.
 At the end of 1942, Bolton was transferred to the Telecommunications Research Establishment, the headquarters of Britain's wartime radar research and development.
 At this location he met many of what would be many of the leaders of the post-war radio astronomy efforts, including Martin Ryle.